Brian Walsh completed his 18th season as the head men's cross country coach at Western New England University in 2017.

 In 2016, Western New England hosted consecutive meets on campus, finishing 6th of 21 teams at the WNE Invitational on October 15 before turning in a fifth-place effort at the CCC Championship two weeks later.

-In 2015, the Golden Bears placed 5th of 17 teams at their annual home meet, and raced to a seventh-place finish at the CCC Championships.
+The Golden Bears placed 5th of 17 teams at their annual home meet in 2015, and raced to a seventh-place finish at the CCC Championships.
 Five of Walsh’s student-athletes earned Academic All-CCC recognition.

 The 2014 squad had seven runners named Academic All-CCC, while Walsh mentored six Academic All-Conference selections in 2013, including Senior Scholar-Athlete of the Year winner Matt Sherry.